JotGabiga/JotGabiga/README.md

 ## About me

-### Hi I am Justyna, a beginner Frontend developer excited to build, develop, and create.
+### Hi, I am Justyna, a beginner Frontend developer excited to build, develop, and create.
 Currently switching careers from an Architect into Frontend developer.

 I have been learning frontend programming for two years.
 In April 2021, I graduated from a [Web programming course with CodersCrew](https://www.coderscamp.edu.pl/) to further deepen my programming skills.